podium-lib/podlet/README.md

 podlet.content('/content')
 ```

-Sets an absolute URI to where the content is:
+Sets an absolute URL to where the content is:

 ```js
 podlet.content('http://sub.mysite.com/content/index.html');